Hebrews 13

 5Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.

 Covetousness is the root disease.
 It is the belief that what you have is not enough, that you need more to be secure, to be loved, to be whole.
-The cure is contentment, grounded not in circumstance but in covenant.
+The cure is contentment, grounded in covenant.
 "He hath said, I will never leave thee, nor forsake thee."
 This is the promise to Joshua at the threshold of the Promised Land, now extended to every believer.

 Hebrews 13:8Jesus Christ the Same Yesterday, To-day, and For Ever